This is the multi-page printable view of this section.

 3 - Custom labels and metadata

 To add custom labels to a host, complete the following steps.
 Note that these are static labels.
-To add labels dynamically based on the contents of the processed data, use the processing steps in data flows.
+To add labels dynamically based on the contents of the processed data, use processing steps in data flows.

 -